tbenoit6283/skillet-ACI-A-P/README.md

 - create a Template Stack and a Template dedicated for each of your 2 VM Series all Network and Device policies configured with webpage variables.
 - create a Device Group dedicated for that specific cluster of VM series configured for a Single Pod PBR insertion.
 - move and attach your 2 VM series to these respective Template Stack and Device Group and trigger a commit to have a fully functional setup.
+- configure ACI plugin to connect into APIC controller in order to collect metadata to be able to create DAGs.

 ## Variables